 1. Main facts and figures

-- in 2016/17, the rate of self-harm by White young people in custody was just under 3 times that of young people from all other ethnic groups combined
+- in 2017/18, the rate of self-harm by White young people in custody was just over 5 times that of young people from all other ethnic groups combined

 The ethnic categories used in this data

 The number of young people in custody involved in incidents of self-harm was too small to draw any firm conclusions based on specific ethnic categories.
 Therefore, the data is broken down into the following 2 broad categories:

 - White – White ethnic groups (including White British and White ethnic minorities)